Tpande123/Sonar-Rock-vs-Mine-Prediction/README.md

 This is a Supervised Machine Learning Problem.
 The different steps involved are  ->

 1.)
-Importing the Dependencies
+Importing the Dependencies.

 2.)
-Data Processing and Data Analysis
+Data Processing and Data Analysis.

 3.)
 Splitting Data into Training and Test data.

 4.)
 Training the different classification models.

+5.)
+Evaluating each of these models to find their respective accuracy scores using training and testing data.

 ## Prerequirements for the code file: -